mecid/mecid.github.io/_posts/2020-02-19-mastering-buttons-in-swiftui.md

 ![button](/public/button1.png)

-Now my button looks like I need.
-My app has a lot of actions represented by buttons, and I don't want to copy-paste these styling code every time.
+Now my button looks like I need, but my app has a lot of actions represented by buttons, and I don't want to copy-paste these styling code every time.
 We can solve the issue by introducing a new view.

 ```swift
 struct FilledButton: View {